-How do I open a new tab in Mozilla Firefox?
+How do I open a new tab in an Internet browser?

 - Mistakenly close a tab?
 Press Ctrl+Shift+T to open the last closed tab.
-This can also be pressed multiple times if multiple tabs have been closed.
+This action can be performed several times to open multiple tabs have been closed.

-- Tabs can be arranged by clicking on a tab and dragging it to the location you'd like it to be.
+- Tabs can be arranged by clicking on a tab and dragging it to a different location on the tab bar.